GercogKaban/lizardgraphics/README.md

 ﻿# lizardgraphics
-Graphic widget library written on C++ and OpenGL functions.
+C++ Graphic widget library written on OpenGL functions.

 Reasons to use: